Therapies & Interventions

 We have a Complex Needs assistant who is responsible for liaising with class teams to identify pupils who would benefit from food explorers and run sessions.

 The Physiotherapist works with children who need physiotherapy on a regular basis.
 They also work closely with staff who will deliver class based programmes when necessary.
 Children access physiotherapy through their EHCP however, staff and parents/carers can also request assessments if they think it is needed.

 Messy play supports children in developing their cognitive and creative abilities.
 Children are encouraged to explore their senses through opportunities to pour, mix, squeeze and squelch materials they would not normally use such as flour, shaving foam, dough and pasta.
 It encourages their curiosity about the world around them.

-We have two Behaviour Support Assistants (BSA) who work 1:1 with identified pupils or with small groups of children to promote the emotional well-being of pupils identified as needing additional support in making the right choices, building good relationships and regulating their emotions.
+We have two Emotional Wellbeing Support Assistants (EWSAs) who work 1:1 with identified pupils or with small groups of children to promote the emotional wellbeing of pupils identified as needing additional support in making the right choices, building good relationships and regulating their emotions.